SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-d-slipstream.md

 * **Full multi-tenant support**: Users can control who sees what, with private, group and public sharing policies.

 * **Built-in version control**: All key artefacts in the system are version controlled, ensuring nothing is ever lost.

+* **Enterprise App Store**: Use SlipStream to build your app store through simplified configuration and installation of your software

 All Clouds Supported
 ========